-Located in Ventura County, in picturesque and charming Simi Valley, it sits at 40 Presidential Dr, Simi Valley, CA 93065.
-The “library” is open daily from 10am to 5pm.
+Located in Ventura County, in picturesque and charming Simi Valley, it sits at 40 Presidential Dr. The library is open daily from 10am to 5pm.
 Before visiting, I was naively under the impression that it’d be an actual library… like with books.
 I wasn’t sure how that was going to work as an honor to a U.S. President, but hey, I was open to finding out!
 I was pleasantly surprised to learn that it was about much, much more than that.

-As mentioned, a presidential library, is in fact, NOT an actual library with books.
-It’s more of a inclusive catalog of a President’s life, with countless personal artifacts, ranging from clothing, to school-years memorabilia, to Presidential treasures, to videos of Reagan on a loop.
-There was even a complete replica of the Oval Office during Reagan’s tenure.
-There was also a complete replica of Air Force One… as in… there is quite literally a fully intact Boeing 747 airplane hanging inside the Ronald Reagan Presidential Library, on loan from the United States Air Force.
+A presidential library is more like an inclusive catalog of a President’s life, with countless personal artifacts, ranging from clothing, to school-years memorabilia, to Presidential treasures, to videos on a loop.
+There was even a complete replica of what the Oval Office looked like during Reagan’s tenure.
+There was also a complete replica of Air Force One, as in, there is quite literally a fully intact Boeing 747 airplane hanging inside the Ronald Reagan Presidential Library, on loan from the United States Air Force.

 Entering the plane was the only time we had to wait in a line, as they allow only a small number of guests at a time to filter through to prevent overcrowding.
 It’s quite the experience.
-The plane is all but a house in the air, however; I was a bit taken aback by how… hmm, mundane, it was.
-Given that it’s a presidential plane, I thought it would be more opulent, overdone, and kind of ridiculous (you know, a bit like the White House).
-I wasn’t expecting it to be so airplane-like.
+The plane is all but a house in the air, however; I was a bit taken aback by how… mundane, it was.
+Given that it’s a presidential plane, I thought it would be more opulent, overdone, and kind of ridiculous (a bit like the inside of the White House).
+I wasn’t expecting it to be so regular and airplane-like.
 Granted, this was a presidential airplane from the 1980’s, so there’s no telling what Air Force One looks like now.

 There is also a full helicopter sitting beneath the plane, a replica of the kind Reagan would have used to jet around D.C. and the greater area.
 There was a line for the helicopter too, but it was exceptionally shorter in comparison.